Network Steering Committee

 Dr. Costanzo is a faculty member in the Department of Psychiatry, University of Wisconsin School of Medicine and Public Health.
 She is a clinical health psychologist specializing in the care and treatment of individuals coping with cancer and their family members.
 Dr. Costanzo's research focuses on contributions of psychosocial factors to the health and well-being of cancer patients, and the biobehavioral pathways underlying these relationships, with the translational goal of developing targeted behavioral interventions for individuals with cancer.
 This work draws on her background in behavioral medicine, psychoneuroimmunology, and cancer control, and benefits from close, multidisciplinary collaborations.

 Network Project Description: Dr. Costanzo's project examines gene expression patterns of CD14+ cells as a potential pathway by which stress-related psychosocial factors may influence immune recovery and clinical outcomes following hematopoietic stem cell transplantation (HSCT).
-The study focuses on multiple myeloma patients recovering from autologous HSCT, given evidence for the role of CD14+ derived macrophages in immune recovery as well as angiogenesis, apoptosis, and production of disease-promoting cytokines in this population.
+The study focuses on multiple myeloma and lymphoma patients recovering from autologous HSCT, given evidence for the role of CD14+ derived macrophages in immune recovery as well as angiogenesis, apoptosis, and production of disease-promoting cytokines in this population.
 The primary aim is to examine the relationship of stress-related psychosocial factors with gene expression patterns of CD14+ cells.
 The proposed research will help define new molecular mechanisms of biobehavioral influences in the development and progression of hematologic malignancies.

-Dr. Naomi Eisenberger is an Assistant Professor in the Department of Psychology at UCLA and the Jeffrey/Wenzel Term Chair in Behavioral Neuroscience.
+Dr. Naomi Eisenberger is an Associate Professor in the Department of Psychology at UCLA and the Jeffrey/Wenzel Term Chair in Behavioral Neuroscience.
 Dr. Eisenberger specializes in social neurocognitive aspects of emotion and behavior.
 Her primary line of research utilizes neuroimaging techniques to investigate the neural correlates of social rejection and social connection.
 Through this line of research, she has demonstrated that the experience of social rejection relies, in part, on physical pain-related neural regions and that the experience of social connection relies, in part, on reward-related neural regions.
 Her work also examines the bidirectional relationships between sensitivity to social rejection and inflammatory activity, which may have implications for depression.
 Findings have demonstrated that greater social pain-related neural activity in response to social rejection is associated with greater inflammatory responding and that inflammatory activity can lead to increases in felt social disconnection and greater social pain-related neural activity in response to rejection.
 Dr. Eisenberger, who received her PhD in 2005, has published more than 70 papers including articles in top tier journals (Science, Proceedings of the National Academy of Sciences, Nature Neuroscience).
-Her work has also been recognized with several early career awards included ones from the American Psychosomatic Society, the Association for Psychological Science, and the International Union of Psychological Science.
+Her work has also been recognized with several early career awards included ones from the American Psychological Association, the American Psychosomatic Society, the Association for Psychological Science, and the International Union of Psychological Science.